Ireland // 46 States, one Europe

-Ireland became member of the Council of Europe on 5 May 1949.
+Ireland joined the Council of Europe on 5 May 1949.
 It is a founder member of the Organisation.

 Prevention of torture